Likewindovo0830/SwitchBotAPI/README.md

 This document describes a collection of SwitchBot API methods, examples, and best practices for, but not limited to, IoT hobbyists, developers, and gurus to make their own smart home programs or applications.

 Note: This API is limited to personal uses.
-It is prohibited for commercial uses or a large-scale applications.
+It is prohibited for commercial uses or for large-scale applications.
 There is a daily call limit to all users to ensure resources are evenly distributed to each API user.
 For commercial uses, please do consult SwitchBot via this [form](https://share.hsforms.com/1aDMLLwl_QmSazZr8i3Gakgbx01q).

 日本でご利用の皆さまへ: